galdor/erl-jsv/README.md

 # Project
-JSV, for JSON Structural Validator, provide a way to validate the structure and content of JSON data structures.
+JSV, for JSON Structural Validator, provides a way to validate the structure and content of JSON data structures.

 While similar to [JSON Schema](https://json-schema.org/) in intent, JSV is